Creative Direction: Making a Makerspace

 Our staff was made up entirely of students.
 Initially we specialized and eventually, student staff learned 80-90% of the machines and equipment in the space.

-Coined by our fearless leader, positive mental attitude or PMA was the most important value to be embedded within the maker culture at SCC.
+Coined by our fearless leader, positive mental attitude or PMA was the most important value to be embedded within the maker culture at Sac City.

-Focused on human-centered design, we empathized with our student, faculty, and administrator personas, designing a website that met the needs of our users.
+Focused on human centered design, we empathized with multiple personas including student, faculty, administrator, and community partner—designing a website that met the needs of our users.

 I managed most projects that came through our doors; creating specs, assembling teams, and writing proposals—working with interdisciplinary teams to design products from conception to delivery.